aclements/memtrace/README.md

 Processing
 ----------

-There is a Go package in the `memtrace` directory for reading the log format.
-You can build your own tools to process the log format using this package, or use some of the simple tools included in this repository.
+The `cmd` directory contains some simple tools for processing memory logs.
+To build these a tool, change to its directory and run `go build`.

-`dump.go` prints the records from a trace, optionally narrowed to a range of records.
+`cmd/dump` prints the records from a trace, optionally narrowed to a range of records.
 This is useful for seeing the details around a particular time in program execution once another tool has been used to find interesting points in execution.

-`pcs.go` prints the program counters of all writes to a particular address.
+`cmd/pcs` prints the program counters of all writes to a particular address.

+The `memtrace` directory contains a Go package for reading the log format.
+You can build your own tools to process memory logs using this package.